 Storage Instructions:

-- I don't recommend freezing black eyed pea salad after assembling it because the vegetables and herbs wilt upon thawing, and the herbs turn black.
-Instead, only freeze the softened black eyed peas.
-Thaw them when you're ready to make the salad, drain them, and continue with the rest of the recipe.
+- I don’t recommend freezing black-eyed pea salad after assembling it because the vegetables and herbs wilt upon thawing, and the herbs turn black.

 This salad has become one of my favorite black eyed pea recipes.
 I love the layers of flavor and all the different colors and textures–makes it easy to get all my fiber and protein in.